Jinyi-Liu/RA/README.md

 numbers from DEF-14A "Security Ownership of Certain Beneficial Owners and Management" shall I subtract those shares of common stock included in the above form which may be acquired upon the exercise of options that are exercisable?
+### 1.2 Preferred Stock
+However, pursuant to the terms of the Designation of Rights and Preferences of the Series B preferred stock, he maximum number of votes that each holder (or group of holders as defined in Section 13(d) of the Securities Exchange Act of 1934) of shares of Series B preferred stock is entitled to cast generally cannot exceed 4.99% of the total number of shares of common stock then outstanding.

 ## 2. Companies Status Not Determined yet
 ### 28917 D